Culvert Design for Stream Connectivity and Aquatic Organism Passage (Online)

-This online workshop will help culvert designers efficiently and consistently develop public waters culvert projects with respect to aquatic organism passage (AOP) and stream connectivity.
-Attendees will learn how to apply best practices and appropriate calculations, starting from the basis of field-identified stream metrics.
-The training will use and expand on content from the 2019 Minnesota Guide for Stream Connectivity and Aquatic Organism Passage Through Culverts (PDF).
+This online course was designed to assist culvert designers in efficiently and consistently developing public waters culvert projects to address fish passage requirements while designing for aquatic organism passage (AOP) and stream connectivity.
+The training uses and expands on content from the 2019 Minnesota Guide for Stream Connectivity and Aquatic Organism Passage Through Culverts (PDF).

 Culvert designers, hydraulic engineers, hydraulic inspectors, watershed district staff, regulatory staff, and anyone interested in developing public waters culvert projects with respect to aquatic organism passage (AOP) and stream connectivity.

 - Understand ecological basis for AOP/stream connectivity culvert design

 - Recognize regulatory situations where fish passage through culverts is required

 - Learn best practices for stream connectivity and AOP and why these practices are beneficial

 - Understand stream, landscape, and other factors that may favor a certain type of culvert design over others for a given situation

 - Learn basic stream crossing field data collection parameters and techniques

 - Understand how to use field data to improve culvert design